Test multicast traffic in K8s

 WHAT TO EXPECT

-Before running your application in your preferred cloud, it is a good idea to test with swXtch.io's provided tools/examples.
+Before running the desired application in the cloud, it is a good idea to test with swXtch.io's provided tools/examples.

-In this article, you will learn how to test xNIC with K8s.
-Please complete the installation process outlined in Install xNIC on K8s before you begin testing.
+In this article, users will learn how to test xNIC with K8s.
+Please complete the installation process outlined in Install xNIC Daemonset on K8s Cluster before beginning testing.

 Prerequisites